moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/build.md

 # How to build a Data Product?

+Data Product is build by the Data Product Developers.
 This section involves the building phase of the Data Product right from data connection to defining SLOs.
 DataOS provides flexible ways to build the data product.
 You can create the data product from scratch or reuse the existing one as per requirements.
 You can explore the data products in the Data Products Hub, an interface that lists all the existing data product information.

 Let’s see the steps for building a Data Product: